ampache/ampache.org-api/docs/api-changelog.md

 * Return empty objects when the request was correct but the results were empty
 * Don't transcode podcast_episodes
 * localplay
-  * added 'track' parameter used by 'skip' commands to go to the playlist track (playlist starts at 1)
+  * Added 'track' parameter used by 'skip' commands to go to the playlist track (playlist starts at 1)
 * system_update: update the database if required as well
 * playlist_edit: added 'owner' as an optional parameter (Change playlist owner to the user id)
 * catalog_file: Allow comma-separate task values. (good for API inotify scripts)